cartrawler/cartrawler.github.io/docs/StyleGuide/typography.md

 ## Theming Examples

-By Default, the colour for text and icons on colour backgrounds are white for the native SDK.
+By default, the colour for text and icons on colour backgrounds are white for the native SDK.
 If your brand colours are a bright colour (high luminosity), it is recommended you change to a light theme for legibility of text and icons.

 ![](/uploads/Font Theming Examples.png)